Facebook Pixel Featured Blog Archives - Mortgage Broker in Scottsdale Offers Bank Statement Loans

 • Fixed-rate mortgages: These mortgages have a fixed interest rate for the life of the loan, typically 15 or 30 years.
 Your monthly payment stays the same throughout the loan term, making budgeting easier.

-• Government-backed mortgages: FHA, VA, and USDA loans are insured by the government and often have more flexible credit and income requirements but may require mortgage insurance.
+• Government-backed mortgages: FHA, VA, and USDA loans are insured by the government.
+Often have more flexible credit and income requirements but may require mortgage insurance.

 Step 2: Compare Offers from Multiple Lenders